nashville-software-school/Vue-Workshop/chapters/Session_10.md

 We've also got a new `tests/unit` directory with an example test file.
 Feel free to delete this file.

 Lastly, we've got a new npm script in our `package.json` file named `test:unit`.
+You can execute your tests by running `npm run test:unit`

 ## Testing the `MatchupTitle` component